• Skip to main content

 The CCB governs Nevada's cannabis industry through strict regulation.
 The CCB Staff is charged with ensuring the continued success of Nevada’s cannabis industry with the charge of protecting public health and securing appropriate tax revenue.
 Regulatory activities include, but are not limited to, conducting investigations; auditing; inspecting; monitoring all activities; seed to sale tracking; reviewing laboratory test results; commissioning reports; licensing facilities; issuing agent cards; vetting employees, owners, officers & board members; approving transfers of interest and packaging.
 The CCB holds regular meetings to consider final action and reports.

-Do laws and regulations surrounding Cannabis change?
+Do laws and regulations surrounding cannabis change?

 When does the CCB meet?